Hassan Ali Nokhodaki Isfahani: Teaching

-Al-Sayyid Shahab al-Din al-Mariachi al-Najafi and Ghulam Rida 'Irfanian Yazdi were also his students in hadith studies and were among those who received permission from him for narrating hadiths.
+Al-Sayyid Shahab, al-Din al-Mariachi, al-Najafi, and Ghulam Rida 'Irfanian Yazdi, were also his students in hadith studies and were among those who received permission from him for narrating hadiths.

 Death

-Nokhodaki died on 17 Sha'ban 1361/30 August 1942.
-Many people of Mashhad attended his funeral and he was buried in 'Atiq courtyard of the holy Shrine of Imam al-Rida (a).
+Nokhodaki died on 17 Sha'ban 1361(Islamic calendar) or 30 August 1942.
+Many of the people of Mashhad attended his funeral and he was buried in 'Atiq courtyard of the holy Shrine of Imam al-Rida (a).

-Inclination towards Sufism

-Many acts of wonder have been reported from Sheikh Hasan Ali Nokhodaki.
-Some have introduced him as the Qutb or Shaykh of Chishti Order and introduced his spiritual title as Bandih Ali who did not invite anyone to this order.
-He loved Khaksar dervishes and went to Takiyah Gumbad Sabz most eves of Friday which was the meeting place of Khaksar dervishes and associated with them but he did not practice Sufism but rather followed the path of Irfan.

 Works

-Nakhodaki's works were compiled by his son in a book called Nishan az bi Nishanha in two volumes which includes a gloss on Shaykh Buhari Hamedani's Tadhkirat al-Muttaqin, some letters to some disciples, scripts of some of his meetings, treatises mostly on mystical and moral topics such as Tawhid, Wilaya, love of the Ahl al-Bayt (a), love, piety and ascesis, Muslims' mutual right towards each other, du'a and the conditions for accepting it and sincerity.
+Nakhodaki's works were compiled by his son in a book called Nishan az bi Nishanha in two volumes which includes a gloss on Shaykh Buhari Hamedani's Tadhkirat al-Muttaqin, some letters to some disciples, scripts of some of his meetings, treatises mostly on mystical and moral topics such as Tawhid, Wilaya, love of the Ahl al-Bayt (a), love, piety and ascesis, Muslims' mutual right towards each other, du'a, and the conditions for accepting it and sincerity.

 Nokhodaki's corrected Irshad al-Bayan and Attar Neyshabur Asrar Nameh and published them in 1355/1936 and 1356/1937 in Tehran.
 He also published Mulla Muhsin Fayd Kashani Tarjimat al-salat together with some ideas of his own on prayer.